Shivalli Brahmins

-The Shivalli Brahmins are a Hindu community in Karnataka.
-They are divided into two groups, the first of who follow the Dvaita philosophy founded by the Vaishnava saint Madhvacharya of Udupi are called Shivalli Madhva Brahmins, and the second of who follow the Advaita philosophy of Adi Shankara are known as Shivalli Smartha Brahmins.
-Majority of Shivalli Brahmins are Madhvas and only a few of them are Smarthas.
+The Shivalli Brahmins are a Tuluva Brahmin community mainly in Tulunad region of southwest India.
+They are divided into two groups: the first follows the Dvaita philosophy founded by the Vaishnava saint Madhvacharya of Udupi and its members are called Shivalli Madhva Brahmins, and the second follows the Advaita philosophy of Adi Shankara whose members are known as Shivalli Smartha Brahmins.
+The majority of Shivalli Brahmins (Shivalli Brahmana's) are Madhvas and only a few of them are Smarthas.

 Udupi cuisine

 Shivalli Brahmins are famous for Udupi hotels (vegetarian restaurants) known for serving typical south Indian dishes like idli, vada, dosa, shira and upma etc. Shivalli Brahmins have a unique style of cooking, serving and eating meals.
 The meal is served on a plantain (banana) leaf and is usually eaten by hand, seated with padmasana like position on the floor.
-As per traditions male members must be bare-chested while eating a meal and must not talk except for deveranama (bhajan).
-While having meals, all Brahmins including women and children must start and end their meal together.
-No one should get up during the meals.
-The meal is wholesome and elaborate in preparation, serving and eating.

 Rituals and customs

 Rituals

 Shivalli Brahmin males undergo the Upanayana when they turn seven years old to initiate them into Vedic studies.
 It is also known as Brahmopadesham.
-The key ritual during the Upanayana is that of putting a sacred thread consisting of three cotton strands across the left shoulder of the boy.
+The key ritual during the Upanayana is that of putting a sacred thread consisting of three cotton strands across the left shoulder of the boy, called Janivara.
 The initiate is called a dvija "twice-born" and is expected to perform the sandhyavandanam at least twice daily.
 Dvija has a special knot in it which is called as "Brahma Gantu".
-Shivalli Madhwa Brahmins also undergo the Upakarma, where the sacred thread is changed and mudradharana is done.
+Shivalli Madhwa Brahmins also undergo the Upakarma, where the sacred thread is changed once a year and mudradharana is performed.
 Mudradharana is a ritual where Vaishnavite symbols like the conch or the wheel are etched on bodies as a ritual of purification.
-Currently, the prevalent practice is to paint the symbols using gopichandana paste.
-In old Vedas it is mentioned that after upanayana he enters the stage of Brahmacharya ashram, leading a celibate and austere life of a student in his teacher's home, eating from handouts given by the generous neighbors.
-It is equivalent to say he will undergo studies excluding all other aspects in modern days.

-When he has accomplished his studies of the Vedas, he enters the Grahastha ashram, a married man becoming head of his household.
-This dvija also called "Janivara" is replaced with six cotton strands during the wedding.

-In Tulunadu (consisting of present Udupi, Dakshina Kannada, and Kasargodu districts).
-Every Shivalli Madhva Brahmin household has its own Bhoota and Nagadevata.
-These deities were worshiped by household members.
-Today because of modernisation and emigration they are followed in some households only.